SalvSith/TourBud/DEPLOYMENT_COMPLETE.md

 ## Summary

-🎉 **Your TourBud app now uses cutting-edge AI deep research to create the most comprehensive historical walking tours possible!**
+🎉 **Your TourBud app now uses Perplexity's Sonar-Pro API for fast, comprehensive tour generation!**

 The system is live and ready to use.
-Every tour will now be backed by extensive historical research, making your app truly unique in the market.
+Every tour is backed by real-time web research with citations, delivered in 30-90 seconds.
+The app is optimized for speed and cost-effectiveness while maintaining high-quality, factual content.

 ---

-*Deployment completed on: December 2, 2024*
+*Updated to Perplexity-exclusive: December 2024*
 *All systems operational and healthy*